 All other students (Postgraduate /Undergraduate) Paying fees including Tuition.

-Please complete the attached Agreement Form to avail of a Financial Payment Plan and ensure the required initial payment is made as part of the on-line registration process.
+Please complete the following application Form to avail of a Financial Payment Plan and ensure the required initial payment is made as part of the on-line registration process.
 It is not considered valid until initial payment is made.
+Payment Plan Application Form (284kB)

 The contact person in the UCC Fees Office is Maria Buckley.
 Please e-mail Maria at firstname.lastname@example.org with any queries in relation to Financial Plans, using subject matter ‘Financial Payment Plan’